 Introductory guides

-Reporting Framework Glossary (xlsx)
+Reporting Framework glossary

-Structure of the reporting framework
+Structure of the Reporting Framework

 Logic guide (XLSX)

-2023 Reporting Framework modules
+2025 Reporting Framework modules

 SENIOR LEADERSHIP STATEMENT (SLS)